Cheesy99/Cheesy99/README.md

 I'm Tobias Chisi, a passionate student currently in my 5th semester pursuing a bachelor's degree in Computer Science at Philips University in Marburg, Germany.
 Originally from Germany, I had the unique experience of being raised in the beautiful landscapes of Malawi.

-🌱 **About Me:**
-- 🔍 I'm diving deep into the world of Big Data Analysis, exploring the vast realms of data to uncover meaningful insights.
-- 🤖 Machine Learning and Data Science enthusiast, always eager to explore the latest trends and advancements in these fields.
-- ☕ Java is my go-to language, but I can't deny the allure of Python for its versatility and ease of use.

 🚀 **Current Focus:**
 - 📊 Big Data Analysis: Unleashing the power of data to drive informed decisions.
 - 🤖 Machine Learning: Building intelligent systems that learn and adapt.